icg-gravwaves/lensed-o1-o2-data-release/README.md

+# Data release for the paper "Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs"
+### Authors: Connor McIsaac, David Keitel, Thomas Collett, Ian Harry, Simone Mozzon, Oliver Edy, David Bacon

-# Overview
+## Overview

-For each of the binary black hole events from GWTC-1 three files are supplied:
+For each of the binary black hole events from [GWTC-1](https://www.gw-openscience.org/catalog/GWTC-1-confident/) three files are supplied:

 - {EVENT}_results.csv
 - {EVENTS}_2hours_injections.csv
 - {EVENTS}_32days_injections.csv

-# Search results
+## Search results

 {EVENT}_results.csv : a list of candidates produced by the search for lensed counterparts to {EVENT}.